feedhenry/snapscreen/docs/getting-started-with-openshift.md

 ### Checking your docker images ###

 You can check the status of docker images quite easily with the `docker ps` command.
 When run without any arguments `docker ps` will return a list of all running docker containers.
 To see all docker containers, running or stopped, simply use `docker ps -a`.

+### Checking your container logs ###

+To check the logs from your container, you can do so with the command `docker logs <container-id>` or with the `-f` flag: `docker logs -f <container-id>`

+### Getting inside your container ###

+To access a shell terminal within the container, you can do so with the command `docker exec -it <container id> /bin/bash`, with the `-it` flag denoting an interactive terminal, and `/bin/bash` signifying the shell to be used.

+### Stopping your docker container ###

+To stop a docker container from running, use the command `docker stop <container-id>`.
+Note that this just stops the docker container running, it does not delete the docker container.
+If you wish to remove the docker container completely use `docker rm <container-id>` to remove the image.

+`docker stop` gracefully stops the docker container, but if this does not work, you can stop the container more forcefully with `docker kill <container-id>`

+### Managing your docker images ###

+Docker images are the components from which your docker container will be created (the DockerFile specifies how it will be constructed; the docker image the what it will be constructed from).
+A docker image will typically be either the base OS component from which your container will be built with, or a saved image with applications/ software built on top of the base OS component (ie a final app, for example).

+Docker provides a number of ways in which to manage your docker image files, and include the following commands:

+The typical workflow with docker will be to search/ choose which docker images you wish to use.
+These images are hosted on DockerHub and docker allows you to search for images, and either pull/ download those images to your local machine or specify those images in DockerFile's to be used to construct containers.
+Docker images on your local machine can then be searched for via the docker CLI.
+Useful commands include:

+* `docker search <name> # searches docker registry for docker image`
+* `docker search <search-string> | grep <grep-string> # narrows down search`
+* `docker pull <image name> # pulls image from docker registry and downloads it`
+* `docker images # shows all local docker images`
+* `docker images | grep <grep-string> # narrows down list with grep`
+* `docker images -a # show all images on this machine`
+* `docker rmi <image-name> # remove specified image from this machine`

+In order to push your own images to the docker registry, you should tag then, and then push them.
+You can also run an image directly from the registry:

+* `docker tag <image> username/repository:tag # Tag <image> for upload to registry`
+* `docker push username/repository:tag # Upload tagged image to registry`
+* `docker run username/repository:tag # Run image from a registry`